NeuroTechSC/neurotechML/README.md

 | X_train.shape            | (2940, 4, 10)     |
 | X_test.shape             | (736, 4, 10)      |

+### Data Preparation

+We prepared the dataset using an 80/20 split, which resulted in an appropriate total count and phoneme distribution for both the training and test sets.

 ### Phoneme Example Distribution
 | Set                   | _       | b      | v      | i      | u      | o      |
 |-----------------------|---------|--------|--------|--------|--------|--------|